abbreviatedman/ugly-webby/README.md

 Or destructive!

-Yeah, never mind.
+Yeah, never mind creativity.
 Destructive is _way_ more fun.